Chronic lung diseases

 - Collapsed lung (pneumothorax).
 A collapsed lung can be life-threatening in people who have severe emphysema because the function of their lungs is already so compromised.

 - This is uncommon but serious when it occurs.

 - Heart problems.
 Emphysema can increase the pressure in the arteries that connect the heart and lungs.
 This can cause a condition called cor pulmonale, in which a section of the heart expands and weakens.

 - Large holes in the lungs (bullae).

 - Some people with emphysema develop empty spaces in the lungs called bullae.
-They can be as large as half the lung.
+They can be as large as half of the lung.
 In addition to reducing the amount of space available for the lung to expand, giant bullae can increase

 Cystic fibrosis (CF) is an inherited disease of the mucus and sweat glands.
 It affects mostly your lungs, pancreas, liver, intestines, sinuses, and sex organs.
 CF causes your mucus to be thick and sticky.
 The mucus clogs the lungs, causing breathing problems and making it easy for bacteria to grow.
 This can lead to repeated lung infections and lung damage.